carlosmalt/2021/_includes/front.md

 ----------

 **Registration**: We will use the HPDC registration system and the virtual conference platform.
+Registration: One author of each accepted paper has to register for HPDC'21 with author registration.
+Registration is common for the conference and workshops.
+Please find registration information on the HPDC'21 website at http://www.hpdc.org/2021/ Please register using this link https://cvent.me/L4BkD2

 In addition, we will use the #precs21 channel of the [P-RECS Slack workspace][joinslack].

 [joinslack]: https://join.slack.com/t/p-recs/shared_invite/zt-dlwmr45g-flUnLfAJUbjiwks05Lc6AQ